Zettlr/zettlr-docs/docs/en/core/custom-css.md

 ## Writing CSS for Zettlr

 The styles of Zettlr are divided into both geometry and the actual theme, so you may want to stick with only changing the design of elements _without_ changing **any** geometry.
 Playing around with the geometry may be fun, but it may yield completely random behaviour, as some parts of the app depend upon the correct sizes of elements.
-In case you made a mistake, don't worry: Simply remove the `custom.css`-file from the data directory of Zettlr.
+In case you made a mistake, don't worry: Simply remove the `custom.css` file from the data directory of Zettlr.
 You can find the data directory of your own system by looking at the paths provided in [the setup guide](../install.md).

 Classes and IDs in Zettlr are always namespaced to the respective components (unless they're global), so to really override a rule you will have to use the complete namespace (you can also use the `!important` override rule, but this is widely regarded as bad practice).